-If you select one of those background colours, you can combine the screen of the character controlled by VirtualMotionCapture with the image or the movies you want to use as the background by using the ‘Chroma key’ processing.
+If you select one of those background colours, you can combine the character controlled by VirtualMotionCapture with the image or the video you want to use as the background, by using the ‘Chroma key’ processing.

-In addition, you can select ‘transparent’ as the background of VirtualMotionCappture, so it’s possible to overlay the character on the desktop screen.
+In addition, you can select ‘transparent’ as the background of VirtualMotionCapture, so it’s possible to overlay the character on the desktop screen.

-This time, we apply ‘Chromakey’ to the screen of VirtualMotionCapture by using ‘greenback’ to combine the character with the space created with STYLY.
+This time, by using ‘greenback’, we apply ‘Chroma key’ to the screen of VirtualMotionCapture to combine the character with the space created with STYLY.

 Create your favourite space with STYLY Editor.

-As we use the space as the background, you can create a dummy space by modelling what the camera can see only.
+Since we use the space as the background, you may create a dummy space by modelling only what the camera can see.

-As you can record the movie of the space by using the Camera function in STYLY Editor, you can make the background with motions.
+As you can record the video of the space with the Camera function in STYLY Editor, you can also make the background with motions.

 This time, we use what is shown in the screenshot below.